pierremigeon/minishell/README.md

 1. clone repository
 2. run `make` (places copy of minishell in /usr/local/bin/)
 3. run `minishell` to launch the shell.
+4. Typical commands can be used, as in a normal shell.

 ## Project requirements: